Nipponzan-Myōhōji-Daisanga: Peace pagodas and pilgrimages

 The most recognizable achievement of Nipponzan-Myōhōji is peace pagodas (stupas), that have been erected in various locations around the world.
 The first peace pagoda was inaugurated in 1954 at Kumamoto, Japan.
-Since then cities such as London, New Delhi, Vienna, Comiso (in Italy) and Tokyo have all received peace pagodas.
+The peace pagoda on Mt.
+Kiyosumi was inaugurated in 1969, the one in Nagasaki, in 1970, and the one in Tokyo, in 1974.
+In 1976, the Yoshino-yama Peace Pagoda in Japan was inaugurated on Mt.
+Yoshino, in Nara Prefecture.
+In the words of the founder, The Most Venerable Nichidatsu Fujii: “… as a principal image for [world peace], this peace pagoda was erected ... with the relics of Lord Buddha... .’’
+Since then, cities such as London, New Delhi, Vienna, and Comiso (in Italy) have all received peace pagodas.

-In 1980 the first peace pagoda in the Western hemisphere was built at Willen, Milton Keynes, UK.
+In 1980, the first peace pagoda in the Western hemisphere was built at Willen, Milton Keynes, UK.

-In 1985 the first peace pagoda in the United States was completed, the New England Peace Pagoda in Leverett, Massachusetts.
+In 1985, the first peace pagoda in the United States was completed, the New England Peace Pagoda in Leverett, Massachusetts.
 The second US pagoda was built in 1993.
 There are currently three peace pagodas in the United States, and as of April 2022 there are plans for a fourth.

-Followers of the order have also undertaken numerous peace pilgrimages.
-One of the most prominent of these was the 1994–1995 The Interfaith Pilgrimage for Peace and Life from Auschwitz to Hiroshima, by way of Bosnia, Iraq, Cambodia, and other countries experiencing the effects of war.
-In 2010, they participated in the Walk for a Nuclear Free Future across the United States.
+Followers of the Order have also undertaken numerous peace pilgrimages.
+One of the most prominent of these was the 1994–1995 Interfaith Pilgrimage for Peace and Life from Auschwitz to Hiroshima, by way of Bosnia, Iraq, Cambodia, and other countries experiencing the effects of war.
+In 2010, they participated in the Walk for a Nuclear-Free Future across the United States.